 Reduces random noise, particularly "shot noise" (extreme values of individual pixels), based on median brightness level of local pixel values.

 Detects edges based on gradients (differences) in local pixel values.

 Attempts to filter out noisy pixels over time.
 That is, individual pixels that seem to fluctuate from one streamed image to the next, while it’s neighbors do not.

 Adds a bitmap, such as a company logo or a time stamp, on the image.
 Enter the name and location of the bitmap in the "File Name Box", or use the "Browse" button to locate the file.

-Adds a centered crosshair overtop of the display.
+Adds a crosshair overtop of the display, centered on the full ROI of the camera.
 The crosshair is grey by default but can be made white or black to improve visibility.